 The above tests are just some examples of how to use the DNA framework.
-In future work we intend to present some more advanced test modules for the DNA in detail.
+A future possibility consists in passive monitoring of data streams between the peers at both peers and exchanging the measurement results in order to determine potential bottlenecks as described in [10].
 In Section 6 we summarize our ideas for a new, distributed passive QoS monitoring concept.
 The next section discusses general security issues and a way of how to deploy new test modules to the DNA overlay network.